nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

    ![](Documentation/Images/enable-advanced-settings.png)

 7. In the window that opens, select "Beat Saber."
-It should be at the top of the list.
-Note that this step can be skipped if you already see the window from the next step.
+Since you have the game already open, it should be at the top of the list.

    ![](Documentation/Images/select-game.png)